 After establishing the DMG sensing measurement session, DMG sensing instances are performed.
-DMG sensing instances are grouped in DMG sensing bursts.
-Each DMG sensing burst is identified by the measurement Burst ID.
-It is unique per the DMG Measurement Session ID.
-The figure presents two bursts (with Measurement Burst ID equals to 1 and Measurement Burst ID equals to 2) of the DMG Measurement Session ID set to 1, and two bursts (with Measurement Burst ID equals to 1 and Measurement Burst ID equals to 2) of the DMG Measurement Session ID set to 2.
+DMG sensing instances are grouped into DMG sensing bursts.
+Each DMG sensing burst is identified by a measurement Burst ID that is unique per DMG Measurement Session ID.
+Figure 11-74k presents two bursts (with Measurement Burst ID equal to 1 and Measurement Burst ID equal to 2) of the DMG Measurement Session ID equal to 1, and two bursts (with Measurement Burst ID equal to 1 and Measurement Burst ID equal to 2) of the DMG Measurement Session ID equal to 2.

-Two DMG sensing bursts belonging to the DMG Measurement Session ID set to 1 are performed with the intra-burst interval equal to T1 and the inter-burst interval equal to T2.
-Another two DMG sensing bursts belonging to the DMG Measurement Session ID set to 2 are performed with different burst parameters: Intra-burst interval equal to T3 and the inter-burst interval equal to T4.
+Two DMG sensing bursts belonging to the DMG Measurement Session ID equal to 1 are performed with the intra-burst interval equal to T1 and the inter-burst interval equal to T2.
+Another two DMG sensing bursts belonging to the DMG Measurement Session ID equal to 2 are performed with different burst parameters: an Intra-burst interval equal to T3 and an inter-burst interval equal to T4.

 The Sensing Instance SNs uniquely identifies the DMG sensing instance per the Measurement Burst ID.
 There are 3 DMG sensing instances in each burst, which have Sensing Instance SNs equal to 1, 2, and 3.